Skip to content

 Column(s) to parse as date(s).
 If a dict is passed, the keys should be column names and the values should be the date format.

-post_convert: str | None
+post_convert : str | None

 remove_time_zone : bool

-If set to True, will remove the time zone from the datetime columns that are time zone aware.
-This will keep the values in the time zone defined in the connection properties.
+keeping the values in the time zone defined in the connection properties.

 skip_retry : bool